BlockchainCommons/Gordian/README.md

 ### Reasons to run a full node

 ##### 1. Validation
 - The most important reason to operate a Bitcoin full node is validation.
 With a full node, Bitcoin users can check whether transactions are valid according to all of Bitcoin's rules.
 Users can verify that any bitcoins they receive are legitimately mined, correctly signed, and more.
 This is what makes Bitcoin a trustless solution.
-Without your own full node you are inheritanly trusting a third party to tell you how much Bitcoin you own and to construct transactions correctly, with your own full node you can verify with certainty that your bitcoins are real, yours, and get sent to the intended recipient.
+Without your own full node you are inherently trusting a third party to tell you how much Bitcoin you own and to construct transactions correctly, with your own full node you can verify with certainty that your bitcoins are real, yours, and get sent to the intended recipient.

 ##### 2. Privacy
-- Generally speaking when you use a wallet or Bitcoin service you are relying on someone else's node, therefore they know all your addresses, spending habits, balances, private keys etc, this is obviously not ideal.
+- Generally speaking when you use a wallet or Bitcoin service you are relying on someone else's node, therefore they know all your addresses, spending habits, how much money you have etc, this is obviously not ideal.
 Utilizing your own node allows you to use Bitcoin in a much more private way whereby you do not necessarily have to leak all your spending habits to a third party.
 - *Bitcoin-Standup* uses Tor for enhanced privacy.
-Over the clear-net all of your devices network traffic is highly corralatable, meaning it is trivial for third parties to track which websites you visit and they could easily see the internet traffic related to your IP address , considering IP addresses can be linked to physical locations it can pose certain risks to Bitcoin users.
+Over the clearnet all of your devices network traffic is highly correlatable, meaning it is trivial for third parties to track which websites you visit and they could easily see the internet traffic related to your IP address that are Bitcoin related, considering IP addresses can be linked to physical locations it can pose certain risks to Bitcoin users.
 This is where Tor comes in, with *Bitcoin-Standup* all of your Bitcoin related internet traffic is obfuscated with Tor, for example you may use the *StandUp-Remote* iOS app over Tor to get information from your node and it would be very difficult for any third party to see that your device is speaking to a Bitcoin Core node, let alone what it is specifically doing.

 ##### 3. Security
-- Bitcoin Core is the reference implementation of Bitcoin, when using *Bitcoin-Standup* you are utilizing one of the most highly peer reviewed and scrutinized pieces of software in the world, the vast majority of the functionality for the iOS *StandUp-Remote* app is powered by Bitcoin-Core.
+- Bitcoin Core is the reference implementation of Bitcoin, when using *Bitcoin-Standup* you are utilizing one of the most highly peer reviewed and scrutinized pieces of software in the world, the vast majority of the functionality for the iOS *StandUp-Remote* app is powered by Bitcoin-Core so you can rest at ease that critical bugs should be minimized.
 - Self custody can be scary as running a node properly over Tor may not be something most people are comfortable with.
-The entire purpose of the *Bitcoin-Standup* suite of tools is to make this achievable for anyone who can click a mouse or scan a QR code.
+The entire purpose of the *Bitcoin-Standup* suite of tools is to make this achievable for anyone who can click a mouse and scan a QR code.
-- Native Tor V3 client authentication is integrated into *Bitcoin-StandUp* apps, this is the most secure way of communicating with your node remotely ensuring that *only* your device has access to your node even if all other credentials (your onion address) were compromised by an attacker.
+- Native Tor V3 client authentication is integrated into *Bitcoin-StandUp* apps, this is the most secure way of communicating with your node remotely ensuring that *only* your device has access to your node even if all other credentials were compromised by an attacker.
+ToDo: insert link for Tor V3 security
+- In short accessing your Bitcoin Core node with a remote client is most securely done over the Tor network.

 ##### 4. Liquidity
 - Access to funds is a critical component to storing your Bitcoin in a sovereign way.
 With *Bitcoin-StandUp* you can copy and paste a one line command and recover your entire wallet with your own node at any time with guaranteed compatibility. *StandUp-Remote* iOS app also allows you to import seeds which will allow you to access your Bitcoins stored on other wallets or apps.
 If you are not using your own node you may be encumbered by the third parties software limitations which may not allow you to export your seed, private keys or be interoperable with other Bitcoin software.

-##### 5. Testing
+##### 5. Testing and learning
 - Utilizing your own node allows you to test with the bitcoin network, simply run the node over testnet and you can experiment with fake money before committing any real funds.
 A ridiculous percentage of circulating Bitcoins have been lost due to misuse or mistakes. *Bitcoin-Standup* suite of tools allows you test everything over testnet with your own node ensuring you are comfortable with how it works and that it does work before utilizing mainnet.

 ## Financial Support